Ken Jenne: Corruption

-Jenne resigned in September 2007 after agreeing to plead guilty to federal tax evasion and mail fraud charges after a corruption investigation uncovered crimes in his outside business dealings, federal prosecutors said.
+Jenne resigned in September 2007, after agreeing to plead guilty to federal tax evasion and mail fraud charges after a corruption investigation uncovered crimes in his outside business dealings, federal prosecutors said.
 Jenne faced a possible grand jury indictment on more serious money laundering charges.
 Several of Jenne's long-term Democratic allies, including former Florida Attorney General Bob Butterworth and former Florida Senate President Jim Scott, pleaded for leniency.

 Jenne pleaded guilty to three counts of tax evasion and one count of mail fraud conspiracy and was sentenced to a year and a day in federal prison.

 Incarceration

 Before being assigned to prison, Jenne resided in the Federal Detention Center, Miami.
-In December 2007 he was transferred to the United States Penitentiary, Atlanta.
+In December 2007, he was transferred to the United States Penitentiary, Atlanta.
 Later that month he was moved to the penitentiary in Lee County, Virginia.

 Jenne served most of his sentence in the Virginia prison.
-By September 2008 he was moved back to FDC Miami, as he was a possible witness in a civil case against the Broward Sheriff's Office involving a jail beating.
+By September 2008, he was moved back to FDC Miami, as he was a possible witness in a civil case against the Broward Sheriff's Office (BSO) involving a jail beating.
 Jenne was released from FDC Miami on September 29, 2008.
 He now reportedly lives in Hollywood, Florida and is a business consultant.